RaulBejarano/Ultimate-Joint-Generator/README.md

 - `rotationY` sets the rotation in degrees in Y plane of this arm.
 - `spin` sets how many degrees rotates an arm over itself.
 - `margin` sets the margin (see parameters cheatset)
-- `hole` sets wich kind of hole will be used in this arm.
+- `hole` sets which kind of hole will be used in this arm.
 It can take the values: 0 for full opened, 1 for ringed and 2 for no hole.

 If you use this values and render with OpenSCAD you will get something similar to the image in parameter cheatsheet.